jeffasante/gazetrack/readme.md

 ## License

-MIT License - see LICENSE file for details.
+Licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.